aws-neuron/aws-neuron-sdk/neuron-guide/appnotes/perf/flex-eg.rst

 in parallel), for optimal performance the user should make sure that the models are not sharing any cores.
-That is because NeuronCores can execute one model at a time, when two or more models are executed on the same core, it executes the first model, unloads it, loads the second model and then executes it.
+That is because NeuronCores can execute one model at a time, when two or more models are executed on the same core (assuming that they are already loaded), it executes the first model, stops it, starts the second model and then executes it.
 This is called model switiching and involves additional overhead and prevents execution on model in parallel.
 For
 example: assuming that you have an Inf1.6xl machine and there are 4